Bodybuilders Top 10 Tips to Help You Cut

 5. Increase Lean Muscle Tissue To Help Your Cut

 Building muscle also helps burn fat.
-Performing high rep exercises designed to build mass results in more lean muscle tissue.
+Performing heavy weight, low rep exercises designed to build mass results in more lean muscle tissue.
 This tissue raises your metabolism, which heightens the rate you burn calories.
 To put it simply, the more lean muscle you build, the better your cut will go.
 Ditch the idea of shrinking your body and instead think of reshaping it.

 6. Avoid Sugar

-Naturally occurring sugars are fine, but anything refined or processed is not.
+All sugars are sugar, but anything from refined process carbs or fat should be avoided.
 Sugar is quickly consumed by the body to be used as energy and any excess is stored as fat.
 During a cut, sugar should be virtually eliminated from your diet.
 Eat foods high in protein and fibre.

 Eating clean means you get to eat more, as sugary foods are far more calorific than vegetables and lean protein.